syncfusion-content/blazor-docs/blazor/tooltip/open-mode.md

+---
+layout: post
+title: Open Mode in Blazor Tooltip Component | Syncfusion
+description: Learn about Open Mode in Blazor Tooltip component of Syncfusion, and more details.
+platform: Blazor
+control: Tooltip
+documentation: ug
+---

 # Open Mode

 You can decide the mode on which the Tooltip is to be opened on a page, i.e., on hovering, focusing, or clicking on the target elements.